zsparal/api-documentation/source/reference/v2/profiles-api/update-profile.rst

        .. type:: string
           :required: true

      - The new phone number associated with the profile's tradename or brand.
+Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
+For example ``+31208202070``.

    * - ``categoryCode``